Tenant Eviction Solicitors

 Frequently asked questions

-Not every eviction will require court proceedings or enforcement.
-If the tenant vacates the property after receiving notice, the process may end at that stage.
-However, if the tenant remains or challenges the notice, further steps will be needed.
-Our tenant eviction solicitors assess each case carefully to resolve matters as swiftly and cost-effectively as possible.
+Not every tenant eviction will require court proceedings.
+If the tenant vacates the property after receiving a valid Section 8 notice, the process may end at that stage.
+However, if the tenant remains or challenges the notice, you must apply to court for a possession order.
+Our tenant eviction solicitors assess each case carefully to resolve matters as efficiently as possible.

 Contact us